MJeat/Documentation/Cyber-Projects/DevSecOps/Phase-2-4.md

 - Disable the `Accept all available identity providers` if you don't want to log in with other sites (e.g., GitHub)
 - Authentication: Cloudflare will handle the "One-Time Pin" (OTP) to your email by default.
 No need to touch anything else.
-- Keep going next and you will be asked to choose a plan.
+- Keep going next, and you will be asked to choose a plan.
   - Select the `Free Plan` & enter your credit card info to prevent fraud.
   - Once done, you can refresh all pages